Facilitated Web-Based Training Sessions

-Five e-Learning courses have been developed to support implementation of the Virginia HEALS model of service delivery.
+Five e-Learning courses have been developed to support implementation of the Trauma-Informed Model of Service Delivery.

 The Community Resource Mapping Facilitation Course is designed to support communities through the process of resource mapping without outside assistance.
 This course complements the Resource Mapping Facilitation Guide.
 Community resource mapping can be used to identify current resources and assets, learn about gaps between current resources and community needs, and provide an opportunity to cultivate new partnerships and relationships across agencies that work with children and youth in the community.